 p.
 74: Jefferson, Thomas (1743-1826): third American president (1801-1809); as a member of the Continental Congress, he was almost wholly responsible for the spirit and the phrasing of the Declaration of Independence (1776).
 There it is claimed that all people are born equal and that they are endowed by their Creator with certain unalienable rights, such as Life, Liberty and Pursuit of Happiness.
 This has become an important principle for democratically ruled countries.

 Thoreau, Henry David (1817-1862): American writer who called himself 'a mystic, a transcendentalist, and a natural philosopher'.

 p.
-76: Consider the lilies of the field ...: see the Bible, for example St. Luke, 12:27 or the Sermon of the Mount as it has been recorded by St. Matthew, 6:28 (the same quotation is found in Margaret Atwood's The Handmaid's Tale).
+76: Consider the lilies of the field ... (partly repeated on p.82): see the Bible, for example St. Luke, 12:27 or the Sermon of the Mount as it was recorded by St. Matthew, 6:28.
+The same quotation may be found in Margaret Atwood's The Handmaid's Tale.
 Significantly enough, in Montag's perception, the text of the Bible is superseded by a huge advertisement for toothpaste, thus testifying to the large influence of advertising in the society depicted by Bradbury: at this stage material needs play a greater role than man's natural thirst for knowledge.

 p.
 81: Hercules : famous Greek mythological hero who had a lot of physical strength;

 Antaeus: giant in Greek mythology who was defeated by Hercules.